SerBravoSantos/tasks-calendar/TasksCalendar.md

 All of the functions needed for obtaining the day, week and task from the position of the gene are all gathered in the library calendarFunctions.

 ### Evaluation
 This is probably the most problematic function to program in a GA.
 First, the evaluation will depends on the definition of the project, so you have to provide a function that provides you a fitness score correct.
 Second, the fitness score evaluated shows how better is one individual compared to another, so the algorithm needs to be optimized and tuned as best as possible so the model trains correctly.
-If the criteria chosen for the fitness score changes, we need to addapt the evaluation method.
+If the criteria chosen for the fitness score change, we need to adapt the evaluation method.

 To evaluate the chromosome I had to collect all the aspects and restrictions I considered that would be neccessary for the task calendar to be optimum.
 1 People can have holidays in which they will not be able to complete a task.
-2 The tasks will be equally distributed in between all participants.
+2 The tasks will be equally distributed among all participants.
 3 A person will not have more than one task in a day as long as it is possible.
 4 The type of tasks of each participant will be as diverse as possible.
 5 The time in between the tasks of the participants will be as equally distributed as possible.

-Based on this criteria, I created 5 different fitness scores for each of them, and combined them in the following equation.
+Based on this criteria, I created 5 different fitness scores for each of them and combined them in the following equation.

 $$ Total Fitness Score = fit1\alpha_1 + fit2\alpha_2 + fit3\alpha_3 + fit4\alpha_4 + fit5\alpha_5 $$

 $\alpha$ is the multiplier that will adjust the formula depending on the priority we want to have for each rule.

-The combination of all of the scores into a final one was tedious for several reasons.
+The combination of all of the scores into a final one was a tedious task to perfection for several reasons.

 On one hand, we have to decide $\alpha$ for all the fitness scores.
 The genetic algorithm, by probability, tends to choose the stronger individuals, and the score of this individuals depends on the value we set for each of the $\alpha$ values.
 This means that the genetic algorithm will reward differently, different transformations of the chromosomes that affect to different rules.